 Printable NCAA Tournament Bracket 2013: Rookie Mistakes To Avoid in Your Pool

 It is March and the country is officially going mad for the upcoming NCAA Tournament.
-But sober thinking will be necessary when filling out your bracket, as there are too many common mistakes that can doom your chances to fill out a winning bracket this year.
+But sober thinking will be necessary when filling out your bracket, as there are too many common mistakes that can doom your chances of fill out a winning bracket this year.

 Even fans that have been projecting winners and losers for decades are prone to rookie mistakes when entering a pool, and the best way to maximize your chances for success is simply to take your time and do your research.